DIY Viewer

 - Steps with only images and no real instructions

-- "Supplies" or "Materials" steps (these go in materials_and_tools instead)
+- "Supplies" or "Materials" steps (extract these into materials/tools fields)

 fields: